davewsmith/toydeploy/NOTES.md

 Next up, split up main.yml into pieces.
 I like the idea of separating provision from deploy.
 I like the idea starting to support a separate database server, but that may be getting too far ahead of things.

+## Day 7

+Solved the problem of the db getting blown away on a `vagrant destroy` by mounting `./data` as `/opt/data`.

+Added a one-time load of data into a fresh database.